vlandham/captain_z/out/captain_z.ebook.md

 The storyteller had been another pirate, the friendly Sammy Two Toes.
 Sammy had told such a tale that Captain Z knew she would have to find the treasure someday.

 At that time, Captain Z was no captain at all, as she had no boat of her own.
-She was just one of the crew of the Wind Breaker, charged with swabbing the deck and polishing brass.
+She was just one of the crew of the Wind Drinker, charged with swabbing the deck and polishing brass.
 But that didn't stop Sophia Zephyr from dreaming and plotting.
 All things change with the times and the tides, as they say.

 By and by, Sophia Zephyr became Captain Z and took control of Wind Drinker.
 But this is a tale for another time.
 By then, she had heard the story of Castle Island a hundred times or more.
 And each time, it ended with a different surprise.
 A different guess at the treasure to be found.

-Some, like Sammy Two Toes, said it to be a huge diamond.
+Some, like Sammy Two Toes, said it was a huge diamond.
 As large as your fist, and as heavy as your head.
 Sammy had said it shone brighter then the sun.

 But other folks had different ideas about what was hidden there.
 Some said gold or jewels.
 Others said magical bells, wands, or books.
 One old man even thought there to be a room full of the tastiest meats and pies ever to be found.
 Never mind how such a room could be kept stocked with such treats, or why this food would be on an island with no one to eat it.